 When setting up your agency’s fees, factor in all the costs and ensure a proper profit that will allow your agency to grow.

-Besides, work out the payment methods your clients’ are eligible to – whether it’s project-based, monthly, or hourly rates.
+Besides, work out the payment methods your clients’ are eligible for – whether it’s project-based, monthly, or hourly rates.
 Setting up these in advance will help you be more streamlined and organized when meeting with a potential client.

 Step Two – Build Your Brand Online & Offline